Let’s cut to the chase. Too many organizations don’t put enough thought into how they engage mid-level donors.

 About the ask.

 You can use a more direct approach and be specific with your ask with mid-level donors.
-Don’t be shy about asking them to do more of the cause!
+Don’t be shy about asking them to do more for the cause!

 Try using “I want to increase my gift to: _$_____” in your ask string.
 Or, instead of an open ask, use a three-ask string with their last donation as the lowest value ask.

 This is especially powerful if the organization has specific benefits for becoming a leadership donor.
 Your current mid-level donors may not know about these perks.
-So, let them know what they are missing!
+So, let them know what they’re missing.

 It’s also important to meet donors where they are most comfortable.
-Reaching out through both direct mail and email allows you to engage donors in the way they feel most comfortable.
-And it helps you go surround sound with your outreach!
+Reaching out through both direct mail and email allows you to engage donors in the way they prefer.
+And it helps you go surround sound with your outreach.

-This is also your chance to make you mid-level donors feel special with some insider information that you may not share with your entire donor base!
+This is also your chance to make your mid-level donors feel special with insider information you may not share with your entire donor base.

-Oh, and don’t forget to go above and beyond with your thank you’s when someone does increase their support and joins your major donor ranks.
+Oh, and don’t forget to go above and beyond with your thank you’s when someone increases their support and joins your major donor ranks.

 Did we do a good job?